Accounting – Balance Sheet – Liability and Shareholders’ Equity Accounts

 Accrued expenses accounts

 Under the accrual method of accounting, the amount recorded in this account are owed but haven’t been recorded in the accounts payable.
-The accrued expenses account could include the employee wages and other earned benefits that have not been recorded, vendor invoices that await processing, and any other expenses that has been incurred and not yet recorded in the accounts payable.
+The accrued expenses account could include the employee wages and other earned benefits that have not been recorded, vendor invoices that await processing, and any other expenses that has been incurred and not yet recorded in the accounts payable using double entry accounting.

 Loans payable and Borrowing account

 A loan or borrowing is a long-term loan that cannot be paid at once and therefore might require a series of payments.
 You should report the principal amount due within 12 months as a current liability and the remaining amount of the principle owed as a non-current liability.
-Note that you shouldn’t record the future interest as a liability because it isn’t due or payable as of the date of you are preparing your business balance sheet.
+Note that you shouldn’t record the future interest as a liability because it isn’t due or payable as of the date of you are preparing your business balance sheet (Also see Bookkeeping Tips to Save Time and Money).

 Shareholders’ Equity Accounts

-For a company, these accounts appear in the general ledger, trial balance, charts of accounts and balance sheet.
+For a company, these accounts appear in the general ledger, trial balance, charts of accounts (Also see How to Create Your Chart of Accounts) and balance sheet.
 Note that in the general ledger, these accounts have credit balances.
 Here are some of the shareholders’ equity accounts that you may want to keep.

 Paid-up capital accounts